jtarchie/router-benchmark/README.md

 all together: all the above at the same time
 ```

-Every test is executed 1 million times, the time is taken with
-`process.hrtime()`, the final result is expressed in operations per second.
+Each test is executed 1 million times.
+We measure the time using process.hrtime(), and the final results are expressed in operations per second.

 ## License